Workflow Platform for all kinds of business process and approvals

 Knowing how important a product roadmap is to an organization’s growth, it’s far more critical determining how to build one.
 The product road-mapping process is key to how the entire roadmap eventually ends up.

 What are the outcomes we intend to achieve from this roadmap?
-Clearly establish (in measurable terms) the objectives you plan on achieving by using the roadmap you have at hand.
+Clearly establish (in measurable terms) the objectives you plan on achieving by using the project roadmap you have at hand.

 What matters in this product above all else?
 What are our key outcomes?
 In what areas does this product need improvement?
 How can this product be further built out?